inbravo/travel/june-2019/README.md

 ##  Banihal
 *	A small hill town, Indian railways has recently marked its presence in this town
 *	This is auspicious season of Ramadan and mosques are playing soothing prayer on loudspeakers
-*	Next week is going to be Eid al-Fitr, the holy festival of Muslim religion
+*	Next week is going to be Eid al-Fitr, the holy festival of Muslims

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190601_141423.jpg)